Skip links

 WOTC FAQ: Work Opportunity Tax Credit Questions Answered

-Find answers to common employer questions about WOTC screening, Form 8850 workflows, ETA Form 9061, certification tracking, reporting, and how WOTC Plus helps simplify the Work Opportunity Tax Credit process.
+Find answers to common employer questions about WOTC screening, automated Form 8850 processing, ETA Form 9061 documentation, automated batch filing, certification tracking, reporting, and how WOTC Plus simplifies the Work Opportunity Tax Credit process.

 General WOTC Questions